OpenCCO-team/OpenCCO/README.md

 ### Generate vascalar tree on the domain defined from the boudary of the bunny.obj:
 The following commands permits to generate a vascular tree starting with a specific 3D point:
-(for example, 3000 ending points (-n) and a perfusion volumn of 20000 (-a) in pre-defined domain (-d) from the file Samples/bunnyThickBdr.vol and with the initial position of root (-p) at (143, -107, 7)):
+(for example, 3000 ending points (-n) and a perfusion volume of 20000 (-a) in pre-defined domain (-d) from the file Samples/bunnyThickBdr.vol and with the initial position of root (-p) at (143, -107, 7)):
 ```
  ./build/bin/generateTree3D -n 3000 -a 20000  -d Samples/bunnyThickBdr.vol --view -m 1 -p 143 -107 7
  ```